 6. The Student and Exchange Visitor Program (SEVP), a division within the Department of Homeland Security, which administers the Student and Exchange Visitor Information System (SEVIS) database and help desk.

 AMERICAN UNIVERSITY'S J-1 CATEGORIES:

 We are authorized to issue DS-2019 forms for the following categories:

-Professor & Research Scholar: A professor enters the US to teach, lecture, observe, or consult.
+Professor & Research Scholar: A professor enters the US to teach, lecture, observe, or consult (but cannot be a candidate for a tenure track position).
 A research scholar researches, observes, or consults.
 Minimum of BA/BS degree with appropriate experience in the field is required.
 Minimum duration is 3 weeks, maximum is 5 years.
 The 12 month bar applies (anyone who completed a J-1 or J-2 program of more than 6 months must wait 12 months after the completion of that program before beginning or returning as a professor or research scholar).
 The 24 month bar on repeat participation also applies (anyone who spent any time physically in the US as a J-1 professor or research scholar must wait 24 months after completion of the previous program before beginning or returning as a professor or research scholar).

 Short Term Scholar: A scholar entering the US for the purpose of lecturing, observing, consulting, training, or demonstrating skills.
 Minimum duration is 1 day, maximum is 6 months.